charankio/VisualizationLab3/Plots/README.md

   #5 Draw a multi line chart to represent the actual max, min and mean temperature of each month in weather statistics. (use Weather2014-15.csv file)

-  #6 Draw a bubble chart to represent the average min and max temperature of each month in weather statistics. (use Weather2014-15.csv file)
+  #6 Completed-- Hari Draw a bubble chart to represent the average min and max temperature of each month in weather statistics. (use Weather2014-15.csv file)

   #7 Draw a heatmap to represent the recorded max temperature on day of week and month of year. (use Weather2014-15.csv file)